aquoss/express-personal-api/README.md

 ### Nested Routes

 - `GET	/api/projects`	 	        display all projects
 - `GET  /api/profile`               (randomly) display profile attributes
 - `POST	/api/projects`	            create a new project
+- `PUT	/api/projects`          	update a specific project
 ------- not yet built in ---------
-- `PUT	/api/projects`          	  update a specific project
 - `DELETE	/api/projects`          delete a specific project
+------- not yet built in ---------